1940 Norton Fitzwarren rail crash: Inquiry

 The inquiry was conducted by the Chief Inspecting Officer of the Railway Inspectorate, Sir Alan Mount.
 He concluded that although the position of the signals was confusing, the "sole cause was an unaccountable lapse on the part of Driver P.W.
 Stacey" despite his excellent record of 40 years of service.
 He suggested that operating under conditions of blackout and the general strain of the war, including Stacey's own house being bombed the previous night, may have been a factor in this lapse.

-Wartime Censorship
+Wartime censorship

 This accident was reported soon after in newspapers in far off Australia.
-The cause was attributed to a culvert washaway caused by recent heavy rains, and no mention was made that the locomotive was a namesake of the reigning monarch, which would not be a good omen.
+The cause was attributed to a culvert washaway caused by recent heavy rains, and no mention was made that the locomotive was a namesake of the reigning monarch.

 Aftermath

 Despite a considerable amount of sympathy for Driver Stacey, he never forgave himself for the accident.
 When asked for a comment by the press, he said "don't talk to me, I'm a murderer".
 He died just over a year later for no apparent medical reason.